RELEASE

 Automation architecture is planned at the data model and workflow level, not retrofitted after the fact.

-The goal: Every repetitive process should be system-driven, not team-dependent.
+The goal: every repetitive process should be system-driven, not team-dependent.

 • Unified chart of accounts across entities